JeffSmith-ok/Crypto_Arbitrage_Analysis_Jupyter_Labs/README.md

 ## Installation Guide

+To install the programs to run the program, you have to do the following or you can open 'crypto_arbitrage.ipynb' in github and read the file there.

 Install Anaconda and Python. </br>

 Git clone the repo and run it, pursuant to the following clone address